-Hemp could have been a billion-dollar crop back in the 30s but the Marijuana Tax Act of 1937 killed the entire industry.
+Hemp could have been a billion-dollar crop back in the 1930s but the Marijuana Tax Act of 1937 killed the entire industry.
 Farming hemp was briefly resurrected during WWII when it was needed for the war effort but the tax was reinstated after the war ended.
 Things got worse in 1970 when hemp became a Schedule I drug of the Controlled Substances Act.
+It’s amazing how attitudes can change when faced with facts…not fiction.
 Today, the industry is limited only by the availability of seeds and clones but it’s estimated that between 100,000 and 200,000 acres in the U.S. will be producing hemp in 2019.

 We’ve studied leaf tissue analysis of cannabis at every stage of growth and created a blend of natural mineral and organic ingredients that best suits its nutritional needs.

 For large acreage, broadcast 1,000-lbs Pro-Hemp/acre and lightly incorporate into the soil’s surface.
 Do not cultivate any deeper than 2-3 inches.
 For cannabis and smaller hemp applications, when transplanting, thoroughly mix ¼ cup Pro-Hemp in